 The Rise of Small Businesses

 The biggest risk which many businesses are facing is moving to a small-format store.
 Eliminate the wrong items and the consumers will take their business elsewhere.
 However, hesitation in eliminating or reducing items on shelves will result in a small format that is cluttered and ineffective.
-By driving a seamless execution and understanding products to which the demand migrates towards, will prove key elements for success.
+By driving a seamless execution and understanding products to which the demand migrates, will prove key elements for success.
 To achieve this, you must have the right data, solutions, and processes to make localized assortments a reality while building capabilities in each of those areas requires investment, the returns will greatly overshadow the cost – remember numbers don’t lie, data doesn’t lie.

 Written By: Vic Bageria